Today's Bible Reading: Mark 13

 Jesus' teaching in today's textual selection is a clear reference to the end of time.
 The owner is coming back.
 The time of that coming is unknown.
 Therefore, be on guard.
 Keep watch.
 Be diligent in the tasks you have been assigned.

-Thinking of today's textual selection, do you think this teaching of Jesus was an encouragement to the disciples?
-How would you respond to the idea that he may have raised more questions than he answered?
+Thinking of today's textual selection, do you think this teaching of Jesus was intended as a warning or as an encouragement to the disciples?
+How would you respond to the idea that Jesus raised more questions than he answered?
 How should Christians today respond to this teaching of Jesus?
 What does it mean for us to be constantly alert and on guard?

 Dear God, we marvel at the deep things which only you possess and know.
-We want to understand when we do not, but we know also that your wisdom may explain the reason for the ambiguity.
+We want to understand when we do not.
+When we remember that your wisdom is beyond our understanding, we grasp a little bit of the reason for the ambiguities.
 This day, help us cultivate an attitude of watchfulness, in the name of Jesus, Amen.